 12. Set a timer

-If your kids have a real issue staying on target, you should set a kitchen timer in the morning.
+If kids have a real issue staying on target, try setting a kitchen timer in the morning.
 This can give them an idea of how long they have to dress, eat and brush their teeth.

 13. Simplify breakfast